-Revelation of Love Kemuel rushed through the ornate white and gold doors.
-An open field littered with small, white flowers spread out before him.
-In the center, figures were gathered under a large tree with bright green leaves.
-Each person was dressed in white.
-Their hair was blond and they had fair skin.
-Their voiced drifted on the breeze like music.
-When they noticed Kemuel, silence fell over the field like a blanket.
+Revelation of Love Kemuel rushed through the ornate golden doors.
+An open field littered with small flowers stretched before him.
+In the center, figures gathered under a large tree full of bright, green leaves.
+Everyone was dressed in white.
+They had light hair and fair skin.
+Their musical voices drifted on the breeze.
+When they noticed Kemuel, silence fell over the field like a heavy blanket.

 A woman broke from the group.
-Worry creased her forehead and shimmered in her blue eyes.
-“Please tell me you have good news, Kem.”
+Worry creased her forehead and shimmered in her blue eyes as she approached him.
+“Please tell me you have good news.”

-The weight of the situation sat heavily on Kemuel.
-He sighed.
+The weight of the situation sat heavily on Kemuel and dulled his voice.
 “I’m afraid not, Maria.
 We have been unable to call another Influencer back.”

 The other angels murmured nervously.

 Kemuel understood their anxiety.
 For eons, the war between angels and demons had waged.
 Most battles ended in a stalemate with both sides retreating.
 Dissent spread among the angels.
 How could they win?
-Some even dared to ask if the fighting was needed.
+Some even dared to ask if fighting was needed.

-Irritation glowed through Kemuel.
-He clenched his fists.
-Did they forget the dangers Darkness presented?
+Irritation glowed through Kemuel, and he clenched his fists.
+Did they forget the dangers demons presented?
 Souls were at stake.
-The angels needed to win.
+The angels needed to win!

-No one had any suggestions or ideas.
-Finally, they consulted the Creator.
+No one had any ideas.
+Finally, they consulted with the Creator.

 How do we win?

-The answer was brief: Look to the mortals’ souls.
+The answer was brief: Look to the mortals’ souls for the truth.

 Kemuel’s muscles loosened a fraction.
 “No.”

-After the angels had sent the newly created Influencers to the mortal world, the demons did the same.
+After the angels had sent Light Influencers to the mortal world, the demons followed suit.
 Now, the battle waged on two planes.
-Each side collected souls with the hope that the right one will be the key to winning.
+Each side collected souls with the hope of winning.

-Maria tilted her head, her blue eyes boring into him.
-“And what do you suggest we do?”
+Maria tilted her head, and her blue eyes bore into him.
+“What do you suggest we do?”

-Kemuel looked at his siblings.
-Unease twisted through him like a vice.
-The plan he had meant giving up all he knew.
-But he could think of no other option and he was willing to take that burden.
+Kemuel faced his siblings.
+Unease twisted him like a vice.
+His plan meant giving up the life he knew, but he could think of no other option.
+Someone had to be willing to take the burden to find answers.
 He cleared his throat.
-“I will go to the mortal world, find out what is happening to our Influencers and stop the Dark from claiming souls.”
+“I will go to the mortal world and find out what is happening to our Influencers.”

-His siblings gasped, clasping their hands to their mouths.
+His siblings gasped and clasped their hands to their mouths.

-Maria’s pale skin turned white as her garment.
-She gulped.
-“Kem,” she said softly, “do you understand what you are asking?
+Maria’s skin turned as white as her robe.
+“Kemuel, do you understand what you are asking?
 It may take decades for you to solve this mystery.
-Each day you spend in the mortal world, your power will wane until you are as weak as an Influencer.”
+Your power will abandon you, and you will become an Influencer.”

-Unease gripped Kemuel, but he refused to let it show.
+Kemuel refused to let his unease show.
 He puffed out his chest.
-“I have been battling the Dark for eons and I am willing to do whatever it takes to beat them.”
+“I have been battling the demons for eons.
+I am willing to do whatever it takes to beat them.”

 Tears pooled in Maria’s eyes.
-She nodded.
 Her voice shook.
 “Then it will be done.”
 She motioned to the other angels.

 They moved aside so he could approach the tree.
 The leaves rustled in the breeze.
 Faces were etched on each leaf.
-Kemuel examined them.
-A smiling face drew his attention.
-The woman on the leaf was laughing, the skin around the corners of her eyes crinkling.
+Kemuel examined them until a smiling face drew his attention.
+The woman on the leaf was laughing, causing the skin around the corners of her eyes to crinkle.

 A voice whispered in Kemuel’s head, Go.
 Find the truth hidden between Light and Dark.

-Light glowed around Kemuel and washed his siblings out.
-The ground vanished from beneath his feet.
-He fell through the light, the wind whistling in his ears.
-Soon, his descent slowed.
-He landed on a soft surface and his world came into focus with an audible pop.
-Kemuel glanced around.
+Light glowed around him and washed out his siblings.
+The ground from beneath his feet vanished, and he plummeted through the light.
+Wind whistled in his ears.
+Soon, his descent slowed, and he landed on a soft surface.
+His world came into focus with a pop.

-He stood on the mortal’s shoulder in a living room.
-The mortal’s focus was on the large TV on the wall.
+Kemuel stood on the mortal woman’s shoulder in a living room.
+Her focus was on the large TV on the wall.
 It showed two mortals in an embrace.
 A bowl of popcorn sat on her blanket-covered lap.
 Tears slipped down her cheeks.
 This was her favorite movie.
-It always moved her no matter how many times she watched it.
-The information filled Kemuel’s mind along with other details of the mortal’s life.
+No matter how many times she watch it, it always moved her.
+The information filled Kemuel’s mind, along with other details of the mortal’s life.

-Name: Penny Age: Forty-five Occupation: Receptionist at Taquahmenon Cancer Clinic Favorite color: Lilac Favorite food: Chicken carbonara Preferred pet: Cat but she discovered she was allergic.
+Name: Penny White Age: Forty-five Occupation: Receptionist at Tahquamenon Cancer Clinic Favorite Color: Lilac Favorite Food: Chicken Carbonara Preferred Pet: Cat, but she discovered she was allergic.
 She had known her best friend, Danie, since they were four.
-As of right now, her love life was in the dumps and she wasn’t sure if she could save it.
+As of right now, her love life was in the dumps.

-A woman flitted around the back of Penny’s head.
-She was petite with short hair the color of cotton candy.
-She wore a pair of black leggings with designs cut up the sides.
+A Dark Influencer flitted around the back of Penny’s head.
+She was petite with short hair the color of pink cotton candy.
+She wore a pair of black leggings with geometric designs cut up the sides.
 Her tight-fitting shirt was the same color as her hair.
-Red horns poked out from the brightly-colored locks.
-A tail wrapped around her waist like a belt.
+Red horns poked through the brightly-colored locks, and a red tail was wrapped around her waist like a belt.
 She ground to a halt when she saw Kemuel, and her eyes widened.
 “Where is Cammy?”

 Kemuel drew himself up and glared at the Dark Influencer.
-“And why do you wish to know where Cameron is, Demon?”
+“Why do you wish to know where Cameron is, Demon?”

 The Dark Influencer recoiled.
-“I-we-I-uh...”
-Her mouth flapped open and closed.
-She screwed up her face, her button-like nose crinkling.
+“I…we…I-uh…” She screwed up her face, and her button-like nose crinkled.
 “Cammy kept teasing me about how emo I looked.
 I was hoping to surprise him.”

 Kemuel narrowed his eyes.
 “Emo?
 What is that, Demon?”

-Red filled the Dark Influencer’s cheeks.
+A blush colored the Dark Influencer’s cheeks.
 “I have a name!
-Soleil.”
+It’s Soleil.”